 Welcome!
 The Transportation Department is staffed by professionals serving and supporting you and your children.
 Drivers and office staff are dedicated to the safe transportation of the students.
 The Transportation Department is responsible for coordinating and staffing bus routes throughout the district, teaching bus safety to students, registering students for school bus service and contracting for transportation with Positive Connections, Anderson Bus Company and Koch School Bus Company.
 (Please note: As of 2012, Koch School Bus Company and Anderson Bus Company merged.)

 Our goal is the safe daily journey of your student to and from school.

 Transportation Registration Documents

-Preliminary bus information, based on your child’s home address, will be posted on Campus/Parent Portal by July 31.
-Final busing information will be posted on August 28.
+Preliminary bus information, based on your child’s home address, will be posted on Campus/Parent Portal by the end of July.
+You will receive an email notifying you when this preliminary information is posted.
+Final busing information will be posted in August.
 With the exception of Special Education students, no letters will be sent to student homes.